ondbyte/simp_mq/readme.md

 ## SimpMQ

-a dead simple message queue which doesn't support any storage (not yet), or follow any protocol, written in go.
+a dead simple message queue with no dependencies and which doesn't support any storage (not yet), or follow any protocol, written in go.

 there are two compenents